WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 ----------------------------------------
 Please note that turning on real-time scheduling in your application **may lock up your computer** if the processor cannot keep up with the application.
-You should, in general, not use real-time scheduling unless you nede to.
+You should, in general, do not use real-time scheduling unless you need to.

 Real-time scheduling is enabled via different methods depending on your application and operating system.
-In GNURadio-Companion, it can be turned on in each individual flowgraph.
+In GNU Radio Companion, it can be turned on in each individual flowgraph.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^